 - EssaysEric Dinerstein Bill Young

-Early Spring Date: March 21 Late Spring Date: May 23 Most Frequently Seen April 12-19
+Early Spring Date: March 21 Late Spring Date: May 23 Best Dates to See in Spring: April 12-22

-Swamp Sparrows are winter residents in the Washington metro area, and some stick around to breed.
+Spring: Swamp Sparrows are winter residents in the Washington metro area, and some stick around to breed.
 Most head north to breeding areas in the northern United States and Canada.
 Each year, a small number pass through Monticello Park.
-You are most likely to see one during the third week in April.
+You are most likely to see one in the park during the third week in April.

 Where to See Them in the Park